Can taking extra vitamins for brain injury boost your recovery?

 This explains why some people get nauseous when stressed.

-The gut also produces a lot of the same neurotransmitters that the brain does, such as serotonin.
+The gut also produces many of the same neurotransmitters that the brain does, such as serotonin.

 Since the brain and stomach link so closely together, it makes sense that the good bacteria that help your gut may also benefit brain function and neurotransmitter production.
-Which is exactly what several new studies are showing!
+This is exactly what several new studies demonstrate.

 7. Acetyl L-Carnitine